 Selecting seal type

 Seals for bearing arrangements should provide maximum protection with a minimum amount of friction and wear, even under the most arduous operating conditions.
-Because bearing performance and service life are so closely tied to the effectiveness and cleanliness of the lubricant, the seal is a key component in a shaft system.
+Because bearing performance and service life are so closely tied to the effectiveness and cleanliness of the lubricant, the seal is a key component in a bearing-shaft-housing system.
 For additional information on the influence of contaminants on bearing performance, refer to Selecting bearing size.

 - the lubricant type: oil, grease or other